Learning Physical Concepts in Cyber-Physical Systems: A Case Study: Solution

 The Autoencoder-SINDy model has identified the following equation for the dynamics in the latent space:

-This system equation differs significantly from Equation \eqref{eq:dynamics}.
-However, it is worth noting that the model has found a coordination system in that only two out of three latent variables have a nonzero change over time.
-This makes sense because, for example, the differences of the tank levels $h_1-h_2$ and $h_2-h_3$ would theoretically suffice to describe the dynamics of the system in our experiment.
+This equation differs significantly from Equation \eqref{eq:dynamics}.
+However, it is worth noting that only two latent variables have a nonzero change over time.
+This makes sense because e.g. the differences of the fill levels $h_1-h_2$ and $h_2-h_3$ would suffice to describe the dynamics of the system in our experiment.
 To validate the quality of the model, we conduct the following experiment: First, we take some initial value $\mathbf{x}_0$ and compute $\hat{\mathbf{z}_{}}=\varphi(\mathbf{x}_{0})$.
-We then solve the ODE in Equation \eqref{eq:AE-SINDy-result} to get a time series $\hat{\mathbf{Z}}\in\mathbf{R}^{50\times3}$ of the length $s=50$.
+We then solve the ODE in Equation \eqref{eq:AE-SINDy-result} to get a time series $\hat{\mathbf{Z}}\in\mathbf{R}^{50\times3}$.
 Finally we transform each value in the resulting time series back to the observation space using $\hat{\mathbf{X}}=\psi(\hat{\mathbf{Z}})$.
-As Figure \ref{fig:ae-sindy-results} shows, the resulting time series is very close to the original behavior of the system.
+As Figure \ref{fig:ae-sindy-results} shows, the resulting time series is very similar to the original sample.